harcokuppens/bibber/README.md

 ./cleanup.bash
 ```

-To cleanup the project and also the `nitrile-packages` folder we run:
+To cleanup the project and also the used clean packages in the `nitrile-packages` folder we run:

 ```sh
 ./cleanuprepo.bash